 In 2009, at the peak of the financial crisis, when the G20 was elevated as the premier forum for international economic policy, RBWC had been recognized as a valuable partner for the different chairs of the G20, helping each of them to identify priorities from past summits and to outline new objectives for their presidency.
 RBWC has worked closely with all G20 presidencies to facilitate dialogue and communication via the organization of numerous seminars and conferences.

-Most recently, RBWC set in motion a program entitled Bretton Woods @ 70 which focused on clarifying the steps needed to adapt the international financial architecture to challenges faced seven decades after the Bretton Woods conference.
+In 2014, RBWC set in motion a program entitled Bretton Woods @ 70 which focused on clarifying the steps needed to adapt the international financial architecture to challenges faced seven decades after the Bretton Woods conference.
 This work culminated with the publication of a volume entitled Bretton Woods: The Next 70 Years, which includes numerous essays written by experts, authorities and officials worldwide as well as a foreword by Christine Lagarde, Managing Director of the International Monetary Fund.
-This unprecedented volume (also available in Chinese and soon in Russian) is rich with ideas that will help chart the course for RBWC’s efforts moving forward to reform the global financial architecture and achieve a more stable and equitable International Financial System.
+This unprecedented volume (now also available in Chinese and in Russian) is rich with ideas that will help chart the course for RBWC’s efforts moving forward to reform the global financial architecture and achieve a more stable and equitable International Financial System.